cstoquer/midiFighter24/README.md

 This module is **optional**, and is for displaying information using 2 seven segments LED.
 It is using `74HC595` shift registers to control the 16 LED using 3 pins of the Arduino.
 16 LED consume quite a lot of power for the Arduino, so in the code, I take care of turning ED off after a delay.

-If I had to put more LED, I would use a `MAX7219` LED matrix controller is this chip use way less power.
+If I had to put more LED, I would use a `MAX7219` LED matrix controller as this chip use way less power.

 This is the schematic for one `74HC595`.
 Resistors are 4.7KΩ.